MillieYun/Hangfire.Jobkits/README.md

 - **Name** : display name
 - **Description** : describe this method how to do
 - **UseQueue** : use queue state on background job
+- **RecurringJobId** : recurring job identifier
+- **IsAppendMachineNameToJobId** : append MachineName on RecurringJobId while you would like to excuting a job in different machine with queue

 ``` c#
 [JobLauncher("Report")]